etefera/kpt/docs/reference/live.md

     cli-utils.sigs.k8s.io/inventory-id: b49dd93f-28db-4626-b42d-749dd4c5ba2f
 ```

-And the special label is:
+The special label is the following:

 ```
 cli-utils.sigs.k8s.io/inventory-id: *b49dd93f-28db-4626-b42d-749dd4c5ba2f*
 ```

-`kpt live apply` recognizes this template from the special label, and based
+`kpt live apply` recognizes this template from the special label; based
-on this kpt will create new inventory object with the metadata of all applied
+on this, kpt will create new inventory object with the metadata of all applied
 objects in the ConfigMap's data field.
 Subsequent `kpt live apply` commands can
 then query the inventory object, and calculate the omitted objects, cleaning up
 accordingly.
 On every subsequent apply operation, the inventory object is updated
 to reflect the current set of resources.

-### Ordering
+#### Ordering

 `kpt live apply` will sort the resources before applying them.
 This makes sure
 namespaces are applied before resources going into the namespace, configmaps